layilin/SP23-33852/_annotations/book3.md

 115.522n emetic.
 A medicine that excites vomiting.

 [plant] 116.549 tamarinds.
-The tamarind tree (*Tamarindicus indica*), native to tropical Africa and western Asia but naturalized to and cultivated in the Caribbean by the eighteenth century.
+The tamarind tree (*Tamarindus indica*), native to tropical Africa and western Asia but naturalized to and cultivated in the Caribbean by the eighteenth century.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

 [plant] 116.549 papaws.
 Papaws, better known as papaya (*Carica papaya*).
 Its exact origins are unknown, but it is most likely from Central or South America.